 It's been an active start for tornadoes and severe weather so far this year across the lower 48.

-After this week’s most recent severe weather outbreak that led to at least 36 fatalities from 46 tornadoes, the national tornado count is likely running significantly above average so far this year.
-That’s based on a combination of official statistics from the Storm Prediction Center (SPC), and an analysis of this week’s most recent tornado outbreak.
+After this week's most recent severe weather outbreak that led to at least 36 fatalities from 46 tornadoes, the national tornado count is likely running significantly above average so far this year.
+That's based on a combination of official statistics from the Storm Prediction Center (SPC)

 While an exact tornado count so far this year is still in flux - tornadoes are still being counted from the Sunday-Monday tornado outbreak across the Southeast - at least 180 tornadoes touched down from January through March, and at least 63 tornadoes have been reported so far this month.
 That puts the nationwide preliminary total at about 243 tornadoes through mid-April, though the actual figure is likely quite a bit higher than that.

 As usual with early-season storms, the highest concentration of tornadoes (and severe weather overall) is across the southern tier of the country.
 Texas, Arkansas, Tennessee, Mississippi and Alabama have seen the highest amounts of tornadoes so far this year.
 That's mostly encompassing the so-called 'Dixie Alley' for tornadic activity

 Unfortunately, what is also clear is the U.S. tornado death toll is far above what it usually is, and that's due to the stark increase of tornadoes nationwide so far in 2020.
 At least 66 Americans have lost their lives in a tornado so far this year, which is significantly higher than the usual year-to-date figure.

 It's also close to the typical full year total of approximately 71 tornado deaths per year in the United States.